Top 15 things to do to heal and rehabilitate your back, neck, elbow, shoulder, ankle, knee.

 6. Dr. Triestman has or will teach me most of this during our visits

-Answers are question 1. is 4, question 2. is 5, question 3. is 5, question 4 is true, question 5 is true, question 6. is true
+The answers are question 1. is 4, question 2. is 5, question 3. is 5, question 4 is true, question 5 is true, question 6. is true, question 7. is true